 - action against nuclear weapons and weapons systems;

-- creating a culture of peace and the prevention of conflict and war;
+- creating a culture of peace and nonviolence and the prevention of conflict and war;

 - action to support disarmament policies, processes and related initiatives.